An eye emergency occurs any time you have a foreign object or chemicals in your eye, or when an injury or burn affects your eye area.

 Eye injuries can happen anywhere, including at home, work, athletic events, or on the playground.
 Accidents can happen during high-risk activities, but also in places where you least expect them.

 - Wear protective eyewear when you use power tools or engage in high-risk sporting events.
-You are at increased risk anytime you are around flying objects, even if you are not participating.
+You’re at an increased risk any time you’re around flying objects, even if you’re not participating.

 - Follow the directions carefully when working with chemicals or cleaning supplies.

 - Keep scissors, knives, and other sharp instruments away from young children.
 Teach older children how to use them safely and supervise them when they do.

 - Don’t let your children play with projectile toys, such as darts or pellet guns.

 - Childproof your home by either removing or cushioning items with sharp edges.